prateekmailbox/Chatroom-in-C-using-Socket-programming-and-Threads/README.md

 # Run the program
 Just simply run the Makefile using this command. <br/>

-$ make Makefile compile
-For compiling client and server C files , write the code given in Makefile
+For compiling client and server C files , write the code given in Makefile on the Terminal.